 How will customers be charged?
-Despite low banking penetration, electronic transfer accounts for half of Malaysian e-commerce transactions.
-There’s always cash-on-delivery (COD), which can be tricky logistically.
+Despite low banking penetration, electronic transfer accounts for half of the Malaysian e-commerce transactions.
+There's always cash-on-delivery (COD), which can be tricky logistically.
 Indonesia has developed its own version of COD, with customers printing their e-commerce cart, then taking the print-out to Alfamart, Alfamidi, or another convenience store, where they pay the store to finish the transaction.
 E-wallets such as GCash and SmartMoney are popular in the Philippines, and some countries have a small but growing number of cryptocurrency users.

 This does not only apply to developing countries: According to 29 percent of British retailers, cart abandonment is caused by a lack of payment options.
-The best solution for your customers’ needs will differ depending on where they live.
+The best solution for your customer's needs will differ depending on where they live.
 Even if businesses do limit payment to credit cards, the question of which one remains.
-In Brazil, where local card ELO is gaining popularity, 70% of credit card accounts are not authorized for international charges.
-This includes Visa and MasterCard, as well as local providers, which handles 15% of all online transactions in the country.
+In Brazil, where the local card ELO is gaining popularity, 70% of credit card accounts are not authorized for international charges.
+This includes Visa and MasterCard, as well as local providers, which handle 15% of all online transactions in the country.

 A/B testing is one method for determining which payment methods are best for each market.
 Not only should these methods be tested, but so should the number of options displayed at once, as the paradox of choice can reduce checkout conversion.